ItsEvdok/README.MD-Generator/Develop/README.md

 ## Usage

-How to use Node
+User needs to know how to work with Node and basic Inquirer Inputs.

 ## License

-This projects is licensed under the MIT license.
+This projects is licensed under the None license.

-## Contributing
-Nothing

-## Tests

-To run tests, run the following command:

-    npm tests

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at semionaevdokimov@icloud.com.
 You can find more of my work at ItsEvdok.